Asian markets diverge with eyes on Nvidia earnings

 In Europe, shares fell and the Paris stock market tumbled over fears that France's minority government could be toppled, after Prime Minister Bayrou proposed a confidence vote to break an impasse over his proposed budget cuts.

+Hong Kong lost 1.3 per cent on the day and Shanghai plunged 1.8 per cent.

+Shanghai's slide came despite the surging share price for Cambricon - a leading Chinese chipmaker and local Nvidia competitor - on the heels of a record first-half profit posted Tuesday.

-California-based AI chip giant Nvidia will report second-quarter financial results on Wednesday evening, closely watched as a bellwether for the industry as worries about a tech bubble rise.
+Nvidia will report second-quarter financial results on Wednesday, closely watched as a bellwether for the industry as worries about a tech bubble rise.

 "The company has outgrown the tech sector and become the market's lodestar," wrote Stephen Innes of SPI Asset Management in a note.